COMHIS/python-basics/2_basic_concepts/part2.md

 ## Suddenly in Dostoyevsky (input & output)

+The following is optional, in case you were relatively quick with the above:

 We've done enough small exercises now.
 Let's have a look at a small concrete data science example now.
 Follow on to an [assignment on analysis of Dostoyevsky's "the Idiot"](./suddenly.md) to explore the practical uses of coding in digital humanities and to get an example of research related input->script->output -process.